kojinkai/scrollover/README.md

 Options
 -------

-Currently, the only options are the classname you wish to add or remove.
-Defaults to "scrolled" but can be overridden like so
+Currently, the only options are the classname you wish to add or remove (defaults to "scrolled") and a callback function when the scroll event takes place.
+Options can be overridden by passing an object literal like so:

     $('#main-nav').scrollover({
       classname: "myclassname"